smec-ethz/xpektra/docs/basics.md

 ## The Foundation: `SpectralSpace` and `Transform`

 The `SpectralSpace` class defines the geometry of your problem.
-It holds the physical dimensions, the grid resolution, and the **Transform strategy** (e.g., FFT or DCT) used to move between real and spectral space.
+It holds the physical dimensions, the grid resolution, and the **transform strategy** (e.g., FFT or DCT) used to move between real and spectral space.
 We define the transform strategy in the `Transform` class.

 ```python
 from xpektra import SpectralSpace